 With exposed basement ceiling wooden joists or panels in a partially unfinished basement, you will create a chic rustic appearance instantly.
 Add in some simple recess lighting or even Edison bulbs, and you’ve got a basement that’s fit for prime time!
 They can be super easy to install too.

-What’s more, exposed joists basement ceiling light ideas will work just as well in a number of totally different interior decoration looks.
+Basement ceiling light ideas on exposed joists will work just as well in a number of totally different interior decoration looks.
 Modern, traditional, man cave, you name it!
-You can install track lights between the joists.
+You can install track lights between the joists as well.

-Here’s the bottom line… If you want a little bit of country in your unfinished basement, these rustic lighting ideas will do all the work without distracting from your home’s own personal appeal.
+If you want a little bit of high country living in your unfinished basement, these rustic lighting ideas will do all the work without distracting from your home’s own personal appeal.

 Starry Night Sky Basement Lighting